This post may contain affiliate links. Read our disclosure here.

 Sorell Fruit Farm – head out to Sorell Fruit Farm between November – May to pick your own sweet berries and other fresh fruit straight from the orchard.

-Beaches – Tassie beaches are uncrowded, unspoilt, and a touch wild.
-Enjoy pristine stretches of sands at Kingston Beach or Sandy Bay Long Beach, or head over to the Tasman Peninsula beaches on a day trip.
+Beaches – Tassie beaches are uncrowded, unspoiled, and a touch wild.
+Enjoy pristine stretches of sand at Kingston Beach or Sandy Bay Long Beach, or head over to the Tasman Peninsula beaches on a day trip.

 Cruises – take to the water around Hobart with a cruise to explore sea cliffs and spot wildlife around Bruny Island and Tasman Island.